 The bank’s board of directors, Group management team and all staff have been informed of the bank’s policy on anti-corruption and its ethical guidelines.
 It has not however been on the Supervisory Board’s agenda.
 Business partners have not been specifically informed of the bank’s policy, but an annex covering corporate social responsibility accompanies all supplier contracts, and applies to the entire SpareBank 1 Alliance.
 Read the annex here.
-(GRI-2).
+(GRI 205-2).
 The bank takes into account ethical issues when it enters into contracts with customers.
 The bank has in some cases chosen not to establish customer relationships in the real estate industry due to suspicion of social dumping.
 This is steered by the bank’s policy on responsible credit practices described in a separate chapter.

-The bank responds in a consistent manner to violations of guidelines, and in 2017 it issued three warnings in writing as a result of two conflicts of interest and one case of sexual harassment.
+The bank responds in a consistent manner to violations of guidelines, and in 2018 it issued three warnings in writing as a result of two conflicts of interest and one case of harassment.
 The bank has not witnessed dismissals/resignations, litigation or breaches of contract as a result of corruption or violations of ethical guidelines.
 (GRI 205-3)

 Insight into the bank and the customers’ business activities is important in ensuring a risk-based approach to economic crime and in complying with the requirements of legislation.
 The bank has to know which transactions are customary for the customer to undertake in order to effectively uncover unusual or suspicious transactions.
 Documentation must also be provided showing that the control measure is appropriate to the risk concerned.
 Government authorities, customers and competitors must have confidence in the bank’s professionality and integrity.